Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

 While a bench grinder or Rollock tool may be faster, not everyone has one.
 A file is relatively cheap and easy to use.
 That’s precisely what this page is meant to teach you; how to sharpen an axe with a file.

 There are a few things I want to show you before we begin.
 One of them is the angle of the cutting edge.
-By the way, knowing the parts of an axe will help you to better understand what I’m talking about in this guide.
+By the way, knowing the parts of an axe will help you to understand better what I’m talking about in this guide.
 The other thing I’ll cover is the two different ways to use the file.

 The Shape of the Cutting Edge

 When sharpening your axe, there are two basic shapes you want the cutting edge to look like when you’re finished.
-One is called a rounded bevel edge and the other is a straight edge.
+One is called a rounded bevel edge, and the other is a straight edge.

 Rounded Bevel Edge

-As you can see in the picture above, a rounded edge is slightly curved.
+As shown in the picture above, a rounded edge is slightly curved.
 This puts more support behind the cutting edge.
 This is the type of edge I suggest most people use, at least to begin with.